A Tutorial on Meta-Reinforcement Learning: Model-based Meta-RL

 Many different types of model-based meta-RL have been investigated.
-In order to adapt the parameters of the model, some model-based meta-RL papers use gradient descent, as in MAML \citep{mendonca2020meta, kaushik2020fast, co-reyes2021accelerating, nagabandi2018learning}, and some use RNNs, as in RL2 \citep{nagabandi2018learning}.
+In order to adapt the parameters of the model, some model-based meta-RL papers use gradient descent, as in MAML \citep{mendonca2020meta, kaushik2020fast, co-reyes2021accelerating, nagabandi2018learning}, and some use black-box RNNs, as in RL2 \citep{nagabandi2018learning}.
 Alternatively, a fixed number of past transitions can be encoded \citep{lee2020context}, or variational inference can be used \citep{saemundsson2018meta,perez2020generalized}.
-Some methods plan with the model directly using an off-the-shelf planner \citep{nagabandi2018learning,lee2020context}, while others use the adapted parameters from the model as an input to a policy that is then trained using standard RL \citep{mendonca2020meta,lee2020context,zintgraf2020varibad,zhao2021meld}.
-Methods that condition a policy on parameters adapted for a model can also be seen as task inference methods.
-The model may reconstruct dynamics or reward functions.
-Models can be used to find adversarial tasks that improve generalization when optimizing the worst-case return \citep{zichuan2020model}.
-If access to the underlying Markovian states is not possible, dynamics models over the latent states can also be fit by reconstructing observations \citep{zhao2021meld}.
-Closely related to the meta-RL problem setting, one approach uses model-based meta-RL for continual learning \citep{nagabandi2018deep}, while another uses it as a sub-procedure in a standard RL algorithm to make learning more sample efficient \citep{clavera2018model,hiraoka2021meta}.
-Finally, using meta-gradients to adapt a model using an additional or unsupervised inner-loop, as opposed to the standard supervised loss, can be beneficial \citep{alet2020tailoring}.
+Similar themes arise in model-based meta-RL as in model-free meta-RL, such as the use of hypernetworks \citep{xian2021hyperdynamics} and permutation invariance of transitions \citep{galashov2019meta,wang2022model}, as discussed earlier in Sections \ref{sec:black_box} and \ref{sec:task_inf}.
+Once the model of the environment is learned, it can be used to select the best sequence of actions by optimizing the sequence over a finite horizon.
+Generally, the first action is taken from this sequence, then the actions are re-planned.
+This process can be used to solve meta-RL with an off-the-shelf planner, and is called model-predictive control \citep{nagabandi2018learning,lee2020context}.
+Alternatively, some methods use the model simply for additional data when training a policy \citep{hiraoka2021meta,rimon2022meta,seo2022masked}, some uses model-based meta-RL as a sub-procedure in a standard RL algorithm to make learning more sample-efficient \citep{clavera2018model,hiraoka2021meta}, and others use the adapted parameters from the learned model as an input to a policy that is then trained using standard RL \citep{mendonca2020meta,lee2020context,zintgraf2020varibad,zhao2021meld}.
+However, in the last case there is significant overlap between model-based meta-RL and task-inference methods because learning to infer the task often means learning a latent-variable dynamics model.
+We discuss task-inference methods with model-free methods in Section~\ref{sec:task_inf}, due to their otherwise similar assumptions.

+A simple method, for example, would learn a black-box environment model, without a separate planner, and run a standard RL algorithm, but use the model for additional data in the policy gradient estimation.
+The model itself would be trained using a maximum likelihood estimate of the transition function and reward function over the same trajectories collected by the policy.
+For pseudocode of such a model, see Algorithm~\ref{alg:mb_rl2}.
+On top of this, it is straightforward to condition the policy on parameters adapted for the transition or reward model, which can also be seen as a type of task inference method.